-The facility has six multimedia, active-learning classrooms, eight teaching laboratories, four shared research spaces, and individual research spaces for new faculty, a remodeled library, and a café.
+The facility has six multimedia, active-learning classrooms, eight teaching laboratories, four shared research spaces, and individual research spaces in several engineering disciplines, a remodeled library, and a café.
 It also houses the Engineering Career Center, undergraduate student recruitment and retention services, student meeting rooms and group offices, informal study areas, and graduate student offices.

 Several features were made possible by individual and corporate donors.
 The atrium is dedicated to Brian McClendon, 1986 KU electrical engineering graduate, co-creator of Google Earth, and 2015 inductee to the National Academy of Engineering; other donors include Burns & McDonnell and Textron Aviation.